 Several methods can be used to analyze the careers of the regulators, but we rely on sequence analysis (SA).
 Sequences are successions of standard categorical states or events, such as evolution of regimes, analysis of speeches, or elections (Blanchard & Fillieule 2011).
 Professional trajectories can also be seen from a sequence perspective because careers are a sequence of job positions over time (Spilerman 1977).

 Sequence analysis applies longitudinal data techniques to compare career sequences to map patterns and has been extensively used in career research (Abbott & Hrycak 1990; Abbott & Tsay 2000; Aisenbrey & Fasang 2010; Dlouhy & Biemann 2015).
+SA has the advantage of considering the trajectory as a whole and not only the transitions, such as in survival analysis, and also it takes into account the order and duration of stages, something that factor analysis does not (Abbott & Hrycak 1990; Vannoni & John 2018).

 SA was recently used to analyze European Union affairs managers (Coen & Vannoni 2016).
 Since the 1990s, SA has come to designate a methodological approach with five objectives: a) to describe and to represent sequences, grasping the general trend or pattern in a sample of individuals; b) to compare and classify sequences, inductively observing which typologies emerge from the sample and what social/ideological factors give it structure.
-SA proposes a way to measure the amount of commonality and difference by means of optimal matching analysis (OMA); c) sequence mining, looking for dominant patterns inside one of the typologies or defining a variable (such as politicization or public sector origin, in our case) a priori; finally, SA may be used to explain trajectories, searching for the causal relationship between external variables and clusters of similar trajectories that come out of SA (Blanchard & Fillieule 2011; Studer 2013;2016).
+SA proposes a way to measure the amount of commonality and difference by means of optimal matching analysis (OMA); c) sequence mining, looking for dominant patterns inside one of the typologies or defining a variable (such as politicization or public sector origin, in our case) a priori; finally, d) SA may be used to explain trajectories, searching for the causal relationship between external variables and clusters of similar trajectories that come out of SA (Blanchard & Fillieule 2011; Studer 2013;2016).

 After running some preliminary tests (not included in the paper but available upon request), we observed only marginal differences between trajectories of men and women, academic or non-academic professionals, regulators or public servants in general, and private sector workers or consultants.
 Thus, only two of seven possible dimensions were taken into consideration: politically affiliated vs. non-affiliated and public vs. private sector.
-However, we rely on these data in the last stage of our research when we analyze the postterm benefits of the regulators.

 Our empirical strategy follows three paths.
 First, we analyzed the data using standard statistical techniques, such as descriptive statistics, contingency tables, mosaic plots and chi-squared tests.

 Second, we employ Optimal Matching Analysis (OMA), introduced in career analysis by Abbott and Hrycak (1990) and revised by Abbott and Tsay (2000), Aisenbrey and Fasang (2010), Biemann (2014) and Dlouhy and Biemann (2015).
 OMA has been widely accepted in career studies.
-We identified 83 indexed articles on the Web of Science platform, most of them from 2000 and later.
 Applying OMA to our research problem has a major advantage over ex ante classifications due to its flexibility to fit to the data, i.e., it is not necessary to impose any ex ante restriction on the grouping of the sequences.
 The algorithm compares sequences by pairs of states and calculates a distance index based on the replacement of different elements.
 Then, it calculates the distance between two sequences as the cost of transforming one into the other by considering the insertion/deletion and substitution of elements (Coen & Vannoni 2016).
 One must note that despite only two dimensions for each state, there are four possible states for each year; thus, in theory, there are 1,048,576 (410) possible strings.